Applimu/NANDPROP/README.md

 # Nand!
 Nand is a fun little esolang / computational model that I have created.
-It's vaguely based on PROPs in category theory.
+It's vaguely based on [PROPs](https://ncatlab.org/nlab/show/PROP) in category theory.

-To run it, compile nand.rs with rustc,
+## Compilation and Running this:
+Compile nand.rs using rustc (nothing special).
+To use it, create your code in a .txt file (or really any file that can be read by Rust's `fs::read_to_string` function), and run nand.exe with this file as the second argument.

+## How it works:
+The model of state of this esolang is modeled after [PROPs](https://ncatlab.org/nlab/show/PROP) from category theory.
+In this case the object is the boolean domain $\{0,1\}$.
+Long story short, the state is just a bit array of arbitrary length.
+In order to interact with this model though, we have a cursor, which points to one of the .

 ### `+`/`-`
 Move cursor forwards / backwards <br>